 Cruising And The Drake Passage

-It is true that the currents make for one of the world’s most treacherous cruise itineraries.
-The Drake Passage is the gap between the tip of South America and Antarctica where the currents circling Antarctica meet no resistance from any landmass until they are squeezed into the Drake Passage.
+It is true that the currents circling Antarctica make for one of the world’s most treacherous cruise itineraries.
+The Drake Passage is the gap between the tip of South America and Antarctica .Generally the currents circling Antarctica meets very little resistance from landmass until they are squeezed into the Drake Passage.
 The waves can often top 40 feet giving it the reputation as “the most powerful convergence of seas” on Earth.

 The real question that needs to be answered is how serious can the waves be, how dangerous is the crossing and is the trip really worth the risks?